Purdue University: Religious life

 Purdue has a number of religious organizations on and near the campus.
 St. Thomas Aquinas Catholic Church serves the Catholic community at Purdue and the surrounding community.
-There is also a non-denominational Christian church, Campus House, which is affiliated with the popular coffee-shop Greyhouse Coffee.
+The Chapel of the Good Shepherd hosts the Episcopal Student Association and is a part of the Episcopal Diocese of Indianapolis.
 The Purdue Hillel Foundation and Chabad at Purdue are the university's Jewish campus organizations.
 The Islamic Society of Greater Lafayette has an Islamic center serving the needs of the Muslim community on campus.

 Media

 The Purdue Exponent, an independent student newspaper, has the largest circulation of any Indiana college newspaper, with a daily circulation of 17,500 copies during the spring and fall semesters.
 From 1889 to 2008 Purdue published a yearbook called the Debris.

 WBAA are radio station operations owned by and licensed to Metropolitan Indianapolis Public Media, with studios at the university, featuring three noncommercial stations: WBAA News, WBAA Classical, and WBAA Jazz.
 The stations can be heard on AM 920, 101.3 FM, and 105.9 FM.
 WBAA also broadcasts on HD Radio and digital platforms including wbaa.org and the WBAA app.
 Its studios are in the Edward C. Elliott Hall of Music on the Purdue campus, and the transmitters are in Lafayette, Indiana.
 WBAA is the longest continuously operating radio station in Indiana, having been licensed on April 4, 1922.
 WBAA is a NPR member station.
 Despite some public disapproval, in 2022, Purdue sold WBAA (AM) and WBAA-FM to WFYI-FM.
 Purdue received $700,000 in underwriting credit while agreeing to provide an investment of $250,000 annually for two years to WFYI to offset initial operating costs.

-There are also a few campus radio stations on campus.
-Currently, three radio stations operate from residence halls, broadcasting via internet only; WCCR from Cary Quadrangle (not to be confused with the current WCCR FM or WCCR-LP stations in other states), WILY from Wiley Hall, and WHHR from Harrison Hall.